lqshow/k8s-labs/lab5-connecting-applications-with-services/README.md

-# Build a Docker image from existing Go source code and push it to Docker Hub
+# Build a Docker image from existing Golang source code and push it to Docker Hub

 ```bash
 cd src